 This section is covered by EXCEPTION 1 of section 27 of the Indian contract act 1872.

 What is a Nominal Partner?

-A nominal partner doesn’t have any real interest in the conduct of the firm’s business nor has any interest in the firm’s profit-sharing.
+A nominal partner does not have any real interest in the conduct of the firm’s business nor has any interest in the firm’s profit-sharing model.
 He just becomes the partner of the firm to increase the firm’s goodwill.

-A nominal partner will be liable to the third parties for the acts of other partners.
+However, a nominal partner is liable to answer to the third parties for acts of other partners.

 Which section states that a partner must indemnify the firm for losses caused by him by committing fraud in the course of business?